Complex Mass Shells for Coloured quarks and their Asymptotic Confinement: Propagators

-The presence of the factor $\mid {\bf p} \mid^{-4}$, strongly diverging at $\mid {\bf p} \mid \rightarrow 0$ (an infrared divergence), seems to pose a problem, as compared with the mild factor $\mid {\bf p} \mid^{-1}$ in a similar decomposition in the Klein-Gordon equation of $2$-nd order.
-However, we shall show that it can be circumvented using a well known regularization technique.
+The presence of the factor $\mid {\bf p} \mid^{-4}$, strongly diverging at $\mid {\bf p} \mid \rightarrow 0$ (an infrared divergence), seems to pose a problem, as compared with the mild factor $\mid {\bf p} \mid^{-1}$ in a similar decomposition in the usual Klein-Gordon equation of the second order.
+However, we shall show that it can be circumvened using a well known regularization technique.
 Before applying it to the common formfactor $\mid {\bf p} \mid^{-4}$, let us find the spacetime original of the sum of three fractions:

 What remains now is to find the spacetime original of the formfactor $\frac{1}{ \mid {\bf p} \mid^4 }$.
 Let us make an ``educated guess'' that the result of the inverse Fourier integral transforming ${\hat{G}}(p)$ into $G(r)$ is a function of $r$ of the form